abhishek-kumar-code/Redfish_Public/Specification.md

 OData markup ([resource identifiers](#resource-identifier-property), [type](#type-property), [etag](#etag-property) and [Links Property](#links-property)) are ignored on Update.

-##### Replace (PUT)
+##### Replace (PUT)<a id="replace-put"></a>

 The PUT method is used to completely replace a resource.
 Properties omitted from the request body, required by the resource definition, or normally supplied by the Service may be added by the Service to the resulting resource.
-When replace modification is successful, the response may contain a representation of the resource after the update was done as described in [Data modification requests](#data-modification-requests).
+When replace modification is successful, the response may contain a representation of the resource after the update was done as described in [Success responses to modification requests](#success-responses-to-modification-requests).

 * Services may support the PUT method to replace a resource in whole.
 If a service does not implement this method, status code [405](#status-405) shall be returned.
 * Services may reject requests which do not include properties required by the resource definition (schema).
 * Services should return status code [405](#status-405) if the client specifies a PUT request against a Resource Collection.
 * The PUT operation should be idempotent in the absence of outside changes to the resource, with the possible exception that ETAG values may change as the result of this operation.

-##### Create (POST)
+##### Create (POST)<a id="create-post"></a>

 The POST method is used to create a new resource.
 The POST request is submitted to the Resource Collection in which the new resource is to belong.
-When create is successful, the response may contain a representation of the resource after the update was done as described in [Data modification requests](#data-modification-requests).
+When create is successful, the response may contain a representation of the resource after the update was done as described in [Success responses to modification requests](#success-responses-to-modification-requests).
 The body of the create request contains a representation of the object to be created.
 The service may ignore any service controlled attributes (e.g., id), forcing those attributes to be overridden by the service.
 Additionally, the service shall set the Location header in the response to the URI of the newly created resource.

 * Submitting a POST request to a Resource Collection is equivalent to submitting the same request to the Members property of that Resource Collection.
 Services that support adding Members to a Resource Collection shall support both forms.
 * Services shall support the POST method for creating resources.
 If the resource does not offer anything to be created, a status code [405](#status-405) shall be returned.